namin/staged-miniKanren/docs/lang.md

   '((1 .
 3) (1 .
 4) (2 .
 3) (2 .
 4)))
 ```

-## 1. write a staged interpreter that only staged fully ground programs
+## 1. write a staged interpreter that only stages fully-ground programs

 We introduce the following forms.
 - `staged`
 - `later`
-- `defrel/generator`
+- `defrel/generator` (will be `defrel/staged`)
 - `gather`

-We want to _stage_ the interpreter, specializing the interpreter to an expression in the first stage, and running the specialized miniKanren code in the second stage.
+We want to _stage_ the interpreter, specializing the interpreter to an expression in the first stage, and running the generated miniKanren code in the second stage.
 We want to define a generator `gen-eval-ambo`:

 ```